 I graduated from Central Saint Martins in 1995 with a 1st in Fine Art Sculpture.
 I went on to work within some of the Museums and Galleries that had initially fired my enthusiasm for Art and Craft (most notably the V&A) and continued my post graduate education in Museum Studies.

 In 2003 I resumed making.
 This time concentrating on ceramics, I attended Kensington and Chelsea College evening classes from 2003-2008 and started to produce work drawing on influences gained from a non-Craft education and a wealth of vocational experience working with National Collections.

-My work is in collections worldwide including The V&A Museum, The Museum of London, Reydan Weiss Collection and 21C Museum.
+My work is in public and private collections worldwide including The V&A Museum, The Museum of London, Reydan Weiss Collection and 21C Museum.

 I live and work in London.